How to make healthy probiotic pickles the old fashioned way by fermenting sliced cucumbers in water, sea salt and a culturing medium.

 The traditional principles of fermentation can be applied to cucumbers just the same as it can to other foods like beets, apricots, tomatoes, and cabbage all of which have been the subject of previous video lessons demonstrating the health building wonders of fermentation.

-1/2 cup liquid whey or raw sauerkraut juice
+- 1/2 cup sauerkraut juice

-2 Tbl sea salt (sources)
+- 2 Tbl sea salt

-3-5 dried bay leaves (optional)
+- 3-5 dried bay leaves preferably organic, optional

 Slice cucumbers and set aside.
 Be sure to discard the slice with the blossom end as this is where enzymes are located that can contribute to soggy pickles.